danreuben/ironsworn-obsidian-template/README.md

 4. Enable plugins at your own risk.
 Scary...
 5. Make a new epic vow and HAVE FUN!

-Screenshot of the coop campaign we exported from Discord
+Screenshot of a coop campaign converted from Discord

 ![Screenshot 2022-11-06 173729](https://user-images.githubusercontent.com/43780558/200199343-7934a809-8d90-48be-8d6a-c81de6235a42.png)